openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Courses_Page.rst

 the same as the summary metrics presented in the :ref:`Enrollment_Activity` report.

+If you want to view a specific course or courses, enter any part of the course name or course ID in the **Find a Course** field and click the search icon.

 .. note::
  On Edge, the summary table does not include course name, start date, or end date.